Learn How To Manifest Anything You Want: In 3 KEY steps

 Productivity is a result of our inner belief system about what matters most.

-It is what we do with all of those resources: let them spill and turn into nothing, or use them to chase our goals.
+It is what we do with all of those resources: let them spill and turn into nothing, or use them to set goals, and achieve them.

 Once you have the intention to go from point “A” to “Z,” you start to prime your brain that change is not as scary as it seems; the intention is the action-map that backs up your vision with a strategic neural linking.